mastodon/blog/content/posts/2018-10-14_2-year-anniversary/index.md

 From **45** registered users on mastodon.social, the only Mastodon server at the time, the network grew to **1,627,557** registered users on **3,460** servers.
 That's not counting people on non-Mastodon servers that are compatible with Mastodon via ActivityPub!

 There are a lot of small servers: The median user number per server is 8 people.
 The biggest server hosts 415,941 accounts.
-The 3 largest servers combined host 52% of the network's users, the 25 largest servers host 77% of all users.
+The 3 largest servers combined host 52% of the network's users, the 25 largest servers host 77% of all users [\*](http://sp3r4z.fr/mastodon/).
 This is natural as the largest servers are more known and therefore attract a lot of new people.
 However, for many people who stick around, they act as gateways, wherein once they learn more about Mastodon, they switch to a different, usually smaller server.

 The oldest servers that are still around today are mastodon.social, awoo.space, social.tchncs.de and icosahedron.website.